kMongru/react-native-field-collection-tool/README.md

 - add lab side features
 - implement auth into backend, need to save more values about user profiles (orginization, name)
 - implement ReportIssueScreen, BarcodeScanningScreen, SummaryScreen into backend
+- audio to text feature, make it editable in the summary page

 //Final Deployment